British skier Gus Kenworthy set to avoid censure over graphic anti-ICE message

 The Press Association understands British Olympic Association officials are unconcerned by the post because it does not reference Team GB and it was posted outside the Olympic environment.

-Likewise, the post is not believed to contravene International Olympic Committee guidelines, which stipulate that the IOC is “fully supportive” of athletes’ freedom of expression.
+He will not find himself in trouble with the International Olympic Committee either.

+An IOC spokesperson said: “During the Olympic Games, all participants have the opportunity to express their views as per the athlete expression guidelines.
+The IOC does not regulate personal social media posts.”

-Kenworthy wrote: “Innocent people have been murdered, and enough is enough.
+Kenworthy wrote alongside the image: “Innocent people have been murdered, and enough is enough.
 We can’t wait around while ICE continues to operate with unchecked power in our communities.”

+He added in a subsequent post: “My last post was pee so it only felt appropriate to follow it up with a lil’ dump… of photos from January.
+Yes, I’m a child.”

 US vice-president JD Vance and secretary of state Marco Rubio are in Milan Friday night’s opening ceremony at the San Siro stadium and watched their team’s opening men’s ice hockey match on Thursday.